-Figure 1 shows an example of a HY-2D wind field, as visualized on https://scatterometer.knmi.nl/.
+Figure 1 shows an example of an Oceansat-3 wind field, as visualized on https://scatterometer.knmi.nl/.
 It is clear that the Quality Control (QC) mechanism is well capable to flag rainy WVCs: the black arrows generally well correspond to the cloudy areas where heavy rain can be expected.
 The QC is optimised to reduce the number of misses and false alarms, in order to keep high-quality winds and reject winds of inferior quality.

-Figure 1: Example of 25 km HY-2D product, thinned to 50 km, over the Atlantic Ocean at 17 October 2022 11:45 UTC, overlaid on a Meteosat IR satellite image at 11:30 UTC.
+Figure 1: Example of 25 km Oceansat-3 product, thinned to 50 km, over the Atlantic Ocean at 9 April 2024 23:38 UTC, overlaid on a Meteosat IR satellite image at 22:45 UTC.
 The black arrows correspond to WVCs that have been rejected by the "Quality Control data rejection for visualisation and nowcasting" flag.

 Figure 2 shows two-dimensional histograms of the retrieved winds versus ECMWF 10 m wind background for the HY-2B 25 km wind product, after rejection of Quality Controlled (KNMI QC flagged) wind vectors.
-The data for these plots are from 1 to 2 October 2022.
-Due to the large daily number of collocations with the model data, two days is sufficient to obtain reliable statistics.
-The seasonal oscillations are also known to be quite small for these type of comparisons [6].
+The data for these plots are from November 2022 to October 2023, first two days from each month.
+Using this large time span will average out any seasonal oscillations.